-Each serving contains 24 grams of grass-fed whey, which ensures the best quality nutrients.
+Each serving of this protein powder contains 24 grams of grass-fed whey, which ensures high quality nutrients.
 The only thing better would be an organic option, but given the quality of the dairy ingredients, this shouldn't pose any concern.

-I know that a lot of pregnant women like making healthy smoothies and protein shakes with some superfoods.
-Having an unflavored option would be great to not overpower some of those shakes.
+I know that a lot of pregnant women like making a healthy protein shake with protein powders and superfoods.
+Having an unflavored protein powder option would be great to not overpower some of those prshakes.

-The flavors are highlighted as subtle enough to make nutrition-rich pregnancy protein shakes by blending the powder with other ingredients.
+The flavors are subtle enough to make a nutrition-rich pregnancy protein shake by blending the protein powder with other ingredients.

 What my dietitian highlighted as a real positive is the broad selection of vitamins and minerals that can help to support a healthy body for both the mother and baby.